“I knew my heart had found it,

 Kids tried playing with grace hoops, buzz-saws, bull roars, and the ball and cup (double and single).
 The ball and cup toys became so popular that I started keeping track of the record for the most achieved in a row.
 Our program ended last week, with the record for the most achieved in a single ball and cup by Caleb, who had seven in a row.
 (Unfortunately, I was unable to get his photograph.)
 The most achieved in the double ball and cup was 16 in a row, breaking the previous record of 14 in a row, by Harley.

 The kids loved playing with all the toys and always wanted to take them home.
 Since games of the historic West were so popular, I decided one week of Art in the Garden would be themed “Fun on the Frontier.”
-That week kids created things that Native American and settler’s children in the West would have or would have helped create.
+That week kids created things that settler’s children in the West would have or would have helped create.
 The kids loved these activities and being able to take home their creations.

 Below I have included instructions for these activities.